rivy/PCRE/README.md

     .\build.bat
     ```

 `build.bat` uses `cmake` and `make` to configure and build PCRE.
-The build script uses the source code from a mirror of the PCRE2 SVN repository, compiling all artifacts out-of-source.
-Both 32-bit and 64-bit executables are built and placed into the `#build-x32` and `#build-x64` subdirectories, respectively.
+The build script reads the source code from a mirror of the PCRE2 SVN repository (in ".\PCRE2-mirror") and compiles all artifacts, out-of-source, into the ".\@build" subdirectory.

 Using a subsequent `.\build.bat realclean` or `git clean -fd` will remove all build artifacts.